 The bus and minivans will usually stop a couple of hours outside of Vientiane for a short lunch break.
 On my first journey, we stopped at a small little local restaurant that just sold baguettes and a few snacks.
 Though on my more recent visit it seems many of the buses and minivans are now stopping at a purposely built restaurant stop.

 This restaurant bus stop has basically everything you could need and is a lot better than the small eatery I stopped off at a couple of years back.
 There is a restaurant that serves a variety of Laos dishes and backpacker staples of fried rice, fried vegetables, and french fries.
 Attached is also a wonderfully air-conditioned minimart which sells basically all the snacks you could ever want.
 If the heat is getting to you or the air con on your transport is not the best, definitely grab a couple of cold drinks to help you cool down.

 Taking the bus from Vang Vieng to Vientiane is a great option for those who get motion sick easily and appreciate their personal space.
 As it is more of a slower journey, it makes for a much more comfortable and less vomit-inducing experience.

-Though in saying this, taking the bus will at least add an hour to your journey and if you decide on a local bus likely even longer.
+Though in saying this, taking the bus will at least add an hour to your journey, and if you decide on a local bus likely be even longer.
 Therefore if you are rushed for time you may be better off taking a minivan.
 But just in case let’s get into the differences between taking a VIP tourist bus or a local bus to Vientiane.

 You can book buses from Vang Vieng to Vientiane online from 12.Go Asia.
-They also have reviews from previous travelers on their website so you can know exactly what to expect of that journey.
+They also have reviews from previous travelers on their website so you can know exactly what to expect from that journey.
 I have booked through them many times when traveling around Southeast Asia and it is a hassle-free experience.

 VIP Tourist Bus